lsst/LDM-135/index.rst

 can handle up to a few terabytes of data.
 There are several factors that reduce the attractiveness of this approach:

-    • it is a proprietary “black box”, which makes it hard to debug, plus it locks us into a particular technology
+- it is a proprietary “black box”, which makes it hard to debug, plus it locks us into a particular technology

-    • it is an appliance, and custom hardware tends to get obsolete fairly rapidly
+- it is an appliance, and custom hardware tends to get obsolete fairly rapidly

-    • it can handle low numbers of terabytes; another level is still needed (on top?) to handle petabytes
+- it can handle low numbers of terabytes; another level is still needed (on top?) to handle petabytes

-    • there is no apparent way to extend it (not open source, all-in-one “black box”)
+- there is no apparent way to extend it (not open source, all-in-one “black box”)

 We have been in contact with the key people since April of 2007, when the team gave us a demo of their appliance under an NDA.

-***InfoBright***
+.. _infobright:

+InfoBright
+^^^^^^^^^^

 Infobright is a proprietary columnar engine for MySQL.
 Infobright Community Edition is open-source, but lacks many features, like